Frozen Embryo Transfer

 Understanding the Frozen Embryo Transfer Procedure

 The Frozen Embryo Transfer for Surrogate treatment cycle generally follows these stages:

-- Once the six-month embryo quarantine period is over and the final screening tests are cleared, the surrogate can start Frozen Embryo Transfer treatment (FET).
+- Once the three-month embryo quarantine period is over and the final screening tests are cleared, the surrogate can start Frozen Embryo Transfer treatment (FET).

 - Once the endometrium is prepared, the scientists will thaw the embryo for transfer.
 The embryo transfer itself takes only a few minutes.
 The embryologist will discuss with the patient the quality of the embryo prior to the transfer.